Current version: 0.5

 Moodle’s products are used by well-known organisations such as Cisco, The United Nations, and The Open University.
 They are also used in countless schools and smaller institutions who value the power and flexibility of open source software.
 Moodle’s products are managed by a dedicated team at Moodle HQ and international team members around the world.
 As an open source project it is supported by a strong global community of users and certified Partners.

 Every instance of Moodle is a fully-featured, standalone learning platform.
 To date, the only Moodle-provided way for educators and other users to share content has been within their installation, backing up and importing activities, or by sharing entire courses.
 This white paper envisages ‘MoodleNet’, an upgrade to the latter connecting educators via a Moodle-provided open social media platform which focuses on professional development and open content.

-This white paper is a non-technical introduction to MoodleNet, setting out the ‘why’ of the project: why it is needed, why it will be useful, and why it will be different from current systems used by educators.
+This white paper is a non-technical introduction to MoodleNet, setting out the ‘why’ of the project: why it is needed, why it is useful, and why it is different from current systems used by educators.

 To situate MoodleNet we will introduce some scenarios in which it might be used.
 The following personas are based on real users of Moodle and represent a variety of contexts for MoodleNet.
 We will revisit these scenarios towards the end of this white paper to demonstrate the value it may bring.

 Estrella is an Spanish educator living in Madrid who is new to Moodle.
 She’s 32, teaches at a local ESO (secondary) school, and leads a busy life.
 Although she has experience in using tools with more basic functionality, she needs to get up-to-speed with the wealth of options and features available in Moodle.
 Estrella needs to get her classes ready for the new year, and has become frustrated that she can find neither the resources she needs, nor quick answers to questions she has about setting up courses.